eivindjon/adventuregame/README.txt

-In this assignment you will write a text adventure meta-game.
+In this assignment, you will write a text adventure meta-game.

-Your program will read a .json file like this one: game.json  Download game.jsondescribing a text adventure.
+Your program will read a .json file like this one: game.json  Download game.
+JSON describing a text adventure.

 Note the format of the .json file.
 It is a list of lists.
 Each inner list represents a page of the game and contains 2 elements: a text to be shown in the screen in case the page is reached and a list of options the player can chose while he/she is on that page.
-Each option is composed by a list of three elements containing: Letter for the option, text for the option, page number where the player will go if he/she takes that option.
+Each option is composed by a list of three elements containing: Letter for the option, text for the option, and page number where the player will go if he/she takes that option.

 For example, consider the first page (index 0):